wp-plugins/ranker-list-widget/readme.txt

 == Changelog ==

+= 2.2.1 =
+- Bug fix for an internal CDN issue where certain widgets were rendering blank.

 = 2.2.0 =
 - Responding to plugin user feedback, we've reworked some code and now widgets can have all of their header items (including list name) turned off.